CloudFerro/ordering-script/README.md

 3 - Check Order Details
 ```
 1. Use the first one if you want to place an order by hardcoding all products in `IdentifierList` parameter, specified in `order_body.json` file.
 2. If you'd rather place an order by providing `queryURL`, without hardcoding products, then use option 2.
 The script will search for products found in `queryURL` parameter and place an order for them.
-Once your `parallel_quota` (which is basically a limit for a number of products per one order) will be exhausted, and order will be processed, then the new order will be placed (with remaining products in `queryURL`), provided that you set `new_orders` parameter to `true` in `env_variables.json` file.
+Once your `parallel_quota` (which is basically a limit for a number of products per one order) will be exhausted, and order will be processed, then the new order will be placed (with remaining products found in `queryURL`), provided that you set `new_orders` parameter to `true` in `query.json` file.
 New orders will be placed till you reach your monthly quota limit or all products will be ordered.
 If, on the other hand, you set `new_orders` to `false`, then you will create a single order where number of products in this order will be equal to given `parallel_quota` and remaining products in `queryURL` won't be ordered.
 3. Finally, you can check order details by selecting option 3.
 Just provide an identifier and you will see order details.

 ## Demo